Ontario Student Assistance Program (OSAP)

 - Western Student Account: Review your Statement of Account on Student Center for any balance owing (a few times in September and regularly throughout the year).

 - Following the first disbursement of OSAP and before the release of your second disbursement, which is generally halfway through your study period, you will be able to confirm or update your pre-study and study-period income by logging into your OSAP account.
-Instructions will be sent to you from the Ministry of Training, Colleges and Universities about a month before your second disbursement.
+Instructions will be sent to you from the Ministry of Training, Colleges and Universities approximately one month before your second disbursement.

-- Students can submit income changes by using the Change of Income Form and submitting it to the Financial Aid Office at Western – Western Student Services Building, Room 1100. ***NOTE this form does not replace the Income Update required through your OSAP application.
+- Students can submit income changes by completing a Change of Income Form and submitting it to the Financial Aid Office at Western – Western Student Services Building, Room 1100. ***NOTE this form does not replace the Income Update required through your OSAP application.
 The Ministry will contact you when the Income Update web page is available.

 - Your OSAP entitlement may be re-assessed based on changes in your income.
 Check your status for upcoming additional bank deposits, fee payments or possible overpayments.

 - What is an OVERPAYMENT?
-It is when a student receives more OSAP than eligible for due to a change in course load, income or other changes.
-Income verification is when a student and parent(s)’ income is compared to their income tax return.
+This occurs when a student receives more OSAP than they are eligible for due to a change in course load, income change or other changes.
+Income verification is when a student and parent(s)’ income is verified to their income tax return.
 A variance between the values can lead to an overpayment.
-The second overpayment on an OSAP application acts as a restriction.
-Students will need to pay back the overpaid amount before continuing with OSAP funding.
-For more information about paying an overpayment go to the OSAP "How To ..." tab.
+The second overpayment on an OSAP application will cause a restriction and future funding will not be released.
+Students must to pay back the overpaid amount before continuing with OSAP funding.

 - Do you need to report a change in course load, program of study, income, marital or citizenship status?
-Complete the OSAP Change Form to make changes for Fall/Winter terms and Summer OSAP Change Form for Summer term Submit to your Financial Aid Office.
+Complete the OSAP Change Form to make changes for Fall/Winter terms and Summer OSAP Change Form for Summer term Complete and submit to your Financial Aid Office.

 - Do you need to appeal your OSAP entitlement?
 Appeals are based on specific provincially-mandated guidelines.
 The deadline to appeal is 40 days before the end of your study period.